kubermatic/docs/content/kubermatic/master/tutorials_howtos/networking/ipam/_index.en.md

 date = 2022-07-26T14:45:00+02:00
 +++

-Feature responsible for automating the allocation of ranges of IP addresses per-user-cluster, based on a predefined configuration ([IPAMPool](#input-resource-ipampool)) per datacenter that defines the pool subnet and the allocation size.
-The user cluster allocated ranges are available in the [KKP Addon](#kkp-addon-template-integration) `TemplateData`, so it can be used by various applications / Addons running in the user cluster.
+Feature responsible for automating the allocation of IP address ranges per user-cluster, based on a predefined configuration ([IPAMPool](#input-resource-ipampool)) per datacenter that defines the pool subnet and the allocation size.
+The user cluster allocated ranges are available in the [KKP Addon](#kkp-addon-template-integration) `TemplateData`, so it can be used by various Addons running in the user cluster.

 {{< table_of_contents >}}

 ## Motivation and Background
 Networking applications deployed in KKP user clusters need automated IP Address Management (IPAM) for IP ranges that they use, in a way that prevents address overlaps between multiple user clusters.
 An example for such an application is MetalLB load-balancer, for which a unique IP range from a larger CIDR range needs to be configured in each user cluster in the same datacenter.
-This is currently mostly done manually, by keeping evidence of allocated subnets in an external document and copy-pasting from it when deploying the MetalLB addon.

 The goal is to provide a simple solution that is automated and less prone to human errors.